martyvona/ArduMon/README.md

 It's also possible to use `demo_client_native` to run the binary demo but connected to an Arduino that's running the binary server demo.

-First, compile and upload the binary server demo but with the `BIN_RX_PIN` and `BIN_TX_PIN` `#define`s commented out in `demo/demo.h`.
+First, compile and upload the binary server demo but with `#define BIN_USE_SERIAL0` enabled (i.e. *un*-commented) in `binary_server.ino`.
 This will configure the Arduino binary server to use the default Serial port (the one connected to the Arduino USB interface) for binary communication, and will disable logging.
-Or, leave those `#define`s in place and use an external USB-to-serial converter to connect the Serial1 interface on pins 10 (RX) and 11 (TX) to the PC.
+Or, leave `BIN_USE_SERIAL0` disabled and use an external USB-to-serial converter to connect the Serial1 interface on pins 10 (RX) and 11 (TX) to the PC.

 Then run

 ```
 cd demo/native
+./build_native.sh
 ./demo_client_native PORT
 ```